History - Our Timeline

 2021

-Today, our healthcare organization includes the 53-bed licensed acute care hospital, which received Critical Access Hospital Designation (CAH) in 2005, and eight local physician practices.
-We employ over 380 individuals with a medical team comprised of over 100 active, courtesy and consulting providers.
+Today, our healthcare organization includes a 25 bed licensed acute care hospital, which received Critical Access Hospital Designation (CAH) in 2005, six offices of medical practices and two retail pharmacies.
+We employ over 480 individuals with a medical team comprised of over 100 active, courtesy and consulting providers.

 Physician Search